hsnlab/escape/escape/doc/source/index.rst

-In addition, ESCAPE can be used in the role of a local Domain Orchestrator when an extended version of Mininet network emulation platform is used as an infrastructure which is able to run Network Functions and to realize dataplane connectivity.
+In addition, ESCAPE can be used in the role of a local Domain Orchestrator when an extended version of Mininet network emulation platform is used as an infrastructure which is able to run Network Functions and realize dataplane connectivity.

 .. tip::